Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 "Those choosing to stay and face this very dangerous storm must understand that rescue efforts cannot and will not begin until after storm and surge has passed and it is safe to do so," the Vermilion Parish Sheriff's Office said in a statement on Thursday.

-"Please evacuate, and if you choose to stay and we can't g20et to you, write your name, address, social security number and next of kin and put it a Ziploc bag in your pocket.
+"Please evacuate, and if you choose to stay and we can't get to you, write your name, address, social security number and next of kin and put it a Ziploc bag in your pocket.
 Praying that it does not come to this."

-Forecasters have said the storm is so strong it could remain a category 1 hurricane by the time it reaches Little Rock, Arkansas, some 400 km inland.
+Forecasters have said the storm is so strong it could remain a category-1 hurricane by the time it reaches Little Rock, Arkansas, some 400km inland.

 Earlier, Texas Governor Greg Abbott said people had to take Laura seriously.